KhansokhuaBugrahan/nRF24L01_IMPLEMENTATION-via-SPI/README.md

 Since PIC18F46K22 has an internal oscillator.
 I did not use any external crystal.

 In the video below, I powered STM using a USB cable, and PIC18F46K22 was powered by an external adjustable(to 3.3V) adapter.

+main.c files are last organized codes, and you can examine the debug C files

 Click the icon to redirect YouTube and watch the showcase video.
 [![Custom Thumbnail](https://github.com/KhansokhuaBugrahan/ADXL345_IMPLEMENTATION-via-SPI/blob/main/gif.gif)](https://youtu.be/KmmfmDtCy3U)